rcampbell/blocker/README.md

     rrc@X /projects/blocker (master)
     $ lein swank
     user=> Connection opened on local port  4005
-    #<ServerSocket
-    ServerSocket[addr=localhost/127.0.0.1,port=0,localport=4005]>
+    #<ServerSocket ServerSocket[addr=localhost/127.0.0.1,port=0,localport=4005]>

-In Emacs, connect to our swank server via:
+In Emacs, connect to our swank server:

     M-x slime-connect

-Once you are connected, you can initialize the database by evaluating the `init.clj` script in the REPL:
+Once you are connected you can initialize the database by evaluating the `init.clj` script in the REPL:

     user> (load "blocker/init")